hex-ci/atom-tree-view-sort/README.md

 You can set case-sensitive sorting or case-insensitive sorting.

+### Sorting Folders

+Use Sorting Folders will execute folder sorting, otherwise the folder will not be sorted.
+Does not affect sort folders before or after files.

 ### Sort Folders Before or After Files

 When listing directory items, list subdirectories before or after files.